 It’s probably not what any of us want to hear, but delaying retirement may be your best bet for boosting the power of you nest egg.

-Recent research out of the nonprofit National Bureau of Economic Research describes working longer as “a powerful method to increase retirement standard of living.”
+Researched released earlier this year from the nonprofit National Bureau of Economic Research describes working longer as “a powerful method to increase retirement standard of living.”
 Researchers found that working longer can have an even greater impact than alternatives such as saving more money.

 This is not to say you necessarily need to delay retirement for years, however.
 In some cases, delaying retirement by mere months can significantly benefit your nest egg.
 This is especially true for older folks, the research shows.